-- review of subsidiary audited accounts - review of final valuation report for PPE (due end May) - review of the final version of the financial statements - obtaining and reviewing the management letter of representation - review of revised versions of the Annual Governance Statement, and - updating our post balance sheet events review, to the date of signing the opinion.
+- · review of the final version of the financial statements - · obtaining and reviewing the management letter of representation - review of revised versions of the Annual Governance Statement, and - updating our post balance sheet events review, to the date of signing the opinion.

-We received draft financial statements on 6 April 2017 which is nearly three months ahead of the statutory deadline for Local Authorities.
+We received draft financial statements on 6 April 2017 which is nearly three months ahead of the statutory deadline for local authorities.
 We received majority of the working papers by the end of the first day onsite.